 Can I book more than one appointment?

-Normally, we advise that one appointment per semester can be offered (a total of 3 across the academic year).
+Normally, we advise that one appointment per semester can be offered (a maximum of 2 across the academic year).
 However, if you attend an appointment and either your tutor recommends a follow up appointment, or you feel you need further support, you should contact the Programme Support Officer in the first instance to check availability (contact details below).
 Please note that priority will always be given to those students who have not yet used this service.